A linear PDF model for Bayesian inference: Fitting methodology and model selection

 \paragraph{Positivity of physical cross sections and PDFs.} We enforce positivity both on physical cross sections and on PDFs themselves.
 For the former, we imposed positivity of some observables (in particular the flavour specific $F_2^u$, $F_2^d$, $F_2^s$, $F_2^c$ structure functions and the longitudinal structure function $F_L$) by adding positivity pseudo-observables and imposing that they are positive by means of a Lagrange-multiplier penalty term, exactly as it is done in Ref.~\cite{NNPDF:2021njg}.
 For the latter, we follow Refs.~\cite{Candido:2023ujx,Candido:2020yat}, where it is shown that PDFs for individual quark flavours and the gluon in the $\overline{MS}$ factorization scheme are non-negative in the medium-large $x$ region.
 To this purpose we add a Lagrange-multiplier penalty term to the $\chi^2$ to impose the positivity of the flavours $j\in\{u, \bar{u}, d, \bar{d}, s, \bar{s}, g\}$

 at $Q^2 = 5\,\mathrm{GeV}^2$, and $x_\beta$ are points on a $N_{\rm grid}$-dimensional grid in the range $0.1 \leq x \leq 0.9$.
 The function $\operatorname{Elu}_\alpha$ is given by

-\paragraph{Integrability.} Despite our expectation that our PDF parametrisation will automatically ensure integrability, we have found that our basis functions often exhibit multiple high-frequency oscillations, which can induce numerical instabilities during evolution.
+\paragraph{Integrability.} Despite our expectation that our PDF parametrisation would automatically ensure integrability, we have found that the oscillatory behaviour of our basis functions can induce an unexpected numerical instability in evolution codes such as EKO~\cite{Candido:2022tld} and APFEL~\cite{Bertone:2016lga}.
+Such numerical instability, in particular, might lead to a deterioration of the sum rules as a function of the evolution scale, which could become significant in a fit of real data.
 To mitigate this, we introduce the following additional penalty term on the small-$x$ behaviour of $T_3$ and $T_8$, preventing any numerical error from propagating through the evolution code:

 where $Q_0$ is the parametrisation scale and $x_\beta$ covers the small-$x$ region of the grid.
 In the future, we hope that numerical evolution issues such as these can be reduced, removing the requirement to impose integrability as a penalty term.